 Immunizations and Health Insurance Requirements

-In the event of a disease outbreak, those students who requested a medical, religious or personal exemption from the immunization requirement will be withdrawn from classes until the outbreak is contained and will not be entitled to a refund of tuition for any missed time.
+In the event of an MMR or meningitis outbreak on campus, those students for whom an exemption has been submitted will be withdrawn from classes by the CDPHE (Colorado Department of Public Health and Environment) until the outbreak is contained (this can take six to eight weeks).
+Those students who have exempted out of the requirements will not be entitled to a refund of tuition or a tuition credit for any missed time.

 Note: University College students are exempt from this requirement.

 Student Health Insurance is a mandatory requirement at the University of Denver.
 If a student is covered by other insurance that complies with the Affordable Care Act requirement, in that can be waived.
 Refer to the Adequate Health Insurance Coverage information.

 While the Health & Counseling Center (HCC) is open to all students, the HCC is not a Medicaid/Medicare provider.
 We encourage students to purchase the Health & Counseling Fee (HCF) in order to receive discounted services but the student is responsible for the remaining amounts as we do not bill insurance companies which includes Medicaid/Medicare.
 If a student is covered by Medicaid/Medicare, it is the patient’s responsibility to seek a Medicaid/Medicare provider to ensure coverage for services.

 Please consider the many benefits of participating before waiving, especially if the student plans on enrolling in the Health and Counseling Fee.
 HCC Coverage Options